blokpardi/wtchart/README.md

 - _notes_ - Specifies whether to include the content of the _bots.html_ file in the upper left of the chart (see _Notes File_ below).
 Set to True if you want to include notes, False if not.

+- _noteslocation_ - The location on your computer where you keep your bots.html file.
+See _Notes File_ below for details on how to edit this.

 - _wtlogin_ - The login URL for Whispertrades "https://whispertrades.com/login".
 No need to change this unless WT makes a change.

 I put username and password in the config to keep them out of the code.
 Up to you to make sure they are secret and safe!!!